The older man, with a full head of gray hair, looked like he was in his 70’s, said to the young woman, “It’s such a nice

 - Eat local honey.
-People often recommend raw honey for seasonal allergies and that’s a smart idea.
+People often recommend raw honey for seasonal allergies and that’s a really smart idea.
 Bees travel from plant to plant carrying pollen on their furry little bodies.
 Inevitably, that pollen goes back into the hive with them.
 Eating pollen-infused honey naturally makes the body create the antibodies needed to enhance immunity.
 It’s the same concept with an allergy shot – the doctor gives you a shot of the substance you are allergic to.
 With the honey remedy, keep in mind that the honey needs to be LOCAL to your environment.
 If you live in Ohio, Manuka honey from New Zealand will not help your seasonal allergies.

 - Support adrenal health.
 If you are chronically fatigued and not getting the nutrients and rest you need, your body can become hypersensitive to external (and internal) pathogens.
 Learn to support your adrenals here: Feeling pooped?

 - Do a yearly liver cleanse.
-If liver health is deficient or compromised, allergies to both food and the environment are fairly common.
-Watch my Liver Support Cooking class for insight and recipes.
+If the liver is congested (or blood deficient), allergies to both food and the environment are fairly common.
+Clear your liver with this gentle liver cleanse.

 If you still think allergies come from outside the body, try this experiment.
 Do a water fast for 72 hours.
 Then take yourself to a blooming field filled with flowers, grass, plants and trees and plop yourself down in the middle of it.